I hear you. Finding clients willing to invest in themselves and buy online training isn’t an easy task.

 Here’s what you need to do:

-1. Write all the emails and contact information of old clients and store them in a file, such as google sheets. (could make a spreadsheet with an opt-in request)
+1. Write all the emails and contact information of old clients and store them in a file, such as google sheets.

 2. Divide your list of clients into two separate groups.
 The separation doesn’t matter, just do it.